apacheignite/documentation/marshalling/binary-marshaller.md

   "title": "Changing Default Binary Equals and Hash Code Behavior" }
 [/block]
-Starting with Ignite 1.8, there's a way to explicitly specify the way to compute hash code for a binary object and corresponding equality comparison logic.
+Starting with Ignite 1.8, there's a way to explicitly specify the way to compute hash code for a binary object and corresponding equality comparison logic - to free yourself from need to specify hash codes for builder explicitly, or to bypass drawbacks of default behavior mentioned in the balloon in above section [BinaryObject Equality](#binaryobject-equality).

 ##Binary Identity Resolver interface
 This interface defines the way of hashing binary objects and comparing them for equality.
 Therefore, it's quite simple: